Party Wall Advice

 'Special foundations' has a specific meaning under the Party Wall Act and failure to understand its implications can lead to a compromise of the adjoining owners rights.

-Over ten years ago, Lawrance addressed the Club on the duties of engineers advising Surveyors appointed by adjoining owners under the 1939 London Act, and at the Club's request this was condensed to a one page note which was circulated to the membership.
+In the mid 1990's, Lawrance addressed the Club on the duties of engineers advising Surveyors appointed by adjoining owners under the 1939 London Act, and at the Club's request this was condensed to a one page note which was circulated to the membership.
 It was printed in the Club's newsletter in 1997 when the new Act came into force.
 It still represents best practice advice and can be downloaded through the link below.